Second part of the interview to Maria Liberati, Author of The Basic Art Of Italian Cooking

 Maria: For a honeymoon or romantic getaway, you should really start getting your ideas and plans together at least a year in advance.
 For reservations, etc for hotels, destinations, you need to plan that at least 3- 6 months in advance.
 Italy is a favorite destination for many, especially for weddings and romantic getaways.

 Certain times of the year tend to be more overbooked, especially in the summer.
 SO it also depends on the time of the year.

 Norm: What people should know about planning a wedding in Italy as far as requirements, etc.

 Maria: If you are an American citizen you mainly need three documents to apply for the proper documents for an Italian Wedding:

-*A US Passport *A Birth Certificate *If you were divorced or widowed- a death decree
+*A US Passport *A Birth Certificate *If you were divorced or widowed- a divorce certificate or death decree